liberbyte/bytEM-public/BYTEM_USER_GUIDE.md

 exchange-data https://waterworks.example/de/frankfurt/water-quality
 ```

-This exchanges the data for the selected DEID into the Demand Room.
+When you run the exchange, bytEM automatically performs the Find process and then exchanges the data into the Demand Room.

 <img width="760" alt="Exchange Reference data" src="https://github.com/user-attachments/assets/19cde1bb-ed2e-4149-9dbc-d61ec42d9848" />